krtuggey/PyBer_Analysis/README.md

  - Software: Python 3.7.6, Jupyter Notebook 6.3

 ## Overview
 The purpose of this project was to gain insight into the the relationships between ridesharing data types.
-The analysis conducted focused on the city "type" (suburban, rural, or urban) and how the city related to ridesharing fares, driver counts, and rider counts.
-The visualizations were created to inform the ridesharing company, PyBer, and lend understanding to how they can improve their business.
+The analysis focused on the city "type" (suburban, rural, or urban) and how the city type related to ridesharing fares, driver counts, and rider counts.
+The visualizations and summary were created to inform the ridesharing company, PyBer, and lend understanding to how they can improve their business.

 ## Results
 After creating data frames from the provided .csv's, I was able to manipulate the data to create a summary and visualization of PyBer's ridesharing data.